top of page

 REV. EUSTACIA MOFFETT MARSHALL, PhD

 The Reverend Dr. Eustacia Moffett Marshall is the founding pastor of New River Presbyterian Church in West Philadelphia.
-In July 2019, she relocated with her family from North Carolina to Philadelphia with a bold and sacred assignment: to lead the replanting of three historic congregations—First African, Good Shepherd, and Calvin Presbyterian Churches—into one renewed body.
+In July 2019, she relocated with her family from North Carolina to Philadelphia with a bold and sacred assignment: to lead the replanting of three historic congregations—First African, Good Shepherd, and Calvin Presbyterian Churches—into one a new church, New River Presbyterian Church.
 Notably, First African, founded in 1807, is the nation’s first Black Presbyterian congregation and one of Philadelphia’s first five Black churches.
+Dr. Marshall’s leadership stands at the intersection of legacy and innovation, stewarding a rich history while courageously reimagining the church’s future.

-Under Dr. Marshall’s leadership and by God’s grace, New River was born during the global pandemic.
+By God’s grace, New River was born during the global pandemic.
 After three years of organizing and worshiping via Zoom, the congregation launched its first hybrid (onsite and online) worship experience on Easter Sunday, April 9, 2023.
-Today, New River is a vibrant and growing community, pursuing a bold vision to support, advocate for, and invest in the flourishing of the East Parkside neighborhood.
-This vision includes restoring its historic campus as a community hub and developing affordable housing and a commercial corridor to foster education, health, and economic opportunity for local residents.
+Today, New River is a vibrant and growing faith community committed to loving God, loving people, and serving the world.
+Under Dr. Marshall’s leadership, the church is pursuing a bold vision for the flourishing of the East Parkside neighborhood—restoring its historic campus as a community hub and advancing affordable housing and a commercial corridor that foster education, health, and economic opportunity for local residents.

-A native of Oakland, California, Dr. Marshall is married to the Rev. Touré Marshall.
-Together, they are the proud parents of Jeremiah (14) and Jessica (11), who daily remind them of life’s beauty and joy.
-Dr. Marshall desires to use all of her gifts for the glory of God and the good of the world.
+A native of Oakland, California, Dr. Marshall is married to the Reverend Touré Marshall.
+Together, they are the proud parents of Jeremiah and Jessica, who daily remind them of life’s beauty, joy, and sacred responsibility.
+Dr. Marshall seeks to use all of her gifts—faith, scholarship, leadership, and love—for the glory of God and the good of the world.

 • TikTok